How To Help a New Mom

 Posted October 28, 2013 by Prairie Wife - 2 comments

-We’ve all been there, a friend of yours has just had a baby and you can’t wait to head on over and hold that sweet little bundle of blessings!
+We’ve all been there, a friend of yours has just had a baby, and you can’t wait to head on over and hold that sweet little bundle of blessings!
 Part of this is, of course, pure selfishness.
-The other half if is the desire to lend a hand to your friend.
+The other half is the desire to lend a hand to your friend.
 It doesn’t matter if this is her first or fifth baby.
-The hints listed below will ensure that you leave her happier than when you came, and it will seal the deal on your “friend of the year” Prairie Wife Badge.
+The hints listed below will ensure you leave her happier than when you came, and it will seal the deal on your “friend of the year” Prairie Wife Badge.

-And then call or text at least two hours before to make sure that she is still up for a visit.
-The new baby might have been up all night, or her mother in law may have popped by for an unscheduled stay.
-Make sure that your visit is truly wanted before you come.
+And then call or text at least two hours before to ensure she is still up for a visit.
+The new baby might have been up all night, or her mother-in-law may have popped by for an unscheduled stay.
+Make sure that your visit is genuinely wanted before you come.

 2. Bring food.

 Chances are the new mom probably isn’t looking her best.
-There is a devastating combination of hormones, baby spit-up, and sleep deprivation that tends to suck all the beauty and style, from even the most put-together women.
-You don’t have to show up in your sweats and baseball hat (though that would make me feel better) but coming over looking like a fashion spread from Vogue isn’t very nice!
+A devastating combination of hormones, baby spit-up, and sleep deprivation tends to suck all the beauty and style from even the most put-together women.
+You don’t have to show up in your sweats and baseball hat (though that would make me feel better), but coming over looking like a fashion spread from Vogue isn’t very nice!

-5. Offer to hold the baby, and make it clear that she can feel free to do whatever she needs to, while you get your baby fix.
+Before you take the baby, make it clear that she can feel free to do whatever she needs to while you get your baby fix.
 I love it when people come by and hold the baby so I can chat and get caught up on putting laundry away, doing dishes, and going through two weeks of mail.

-Be careful with this offer because some women may see it as an insult…”What do you mean, I spent 30 minutes cleaning up before you came?!” or “Do I look like I need a shower, what are you saying?
+Be careful with this offer because some women may see it as an insult…”What do you mean, I spent 30 minutes cleaning up before you came?!” or “Do I look like I need a shower?
+What are you saying?
 Do I stink?!”
-You can see how this can be dangerous territory with a hormonal woman.
+You can see how this can be dangerous territory for a hormonal woman.

-7. Keep it short.
-Never stay longer than two hours.
-With a new baby the opportunities for a mom to rest are few and far between.
+NEVER stay longer than two hours.
+With a new baby, the opportunities for a mom to rest are few and far between.
 Please don’t stay all day, and take that away from her!